 Other than site speed audits and monthly maintenance plans, he offers a lot of different services such as website domain change, permalink change, custom development, etc.

-- Lightroom – This is my tool of choice to edit my photos.
+- Lightroom – This is my tool of choice for editing my photos.

 - Tailwind – I use this to schedule my Pinterest pins.
 I love it because I am able to schedule 6 months in advance :-).

 - Coschedule – I use this tool to schedule posts both on my Facebook page and group.

 - Canva – I use this graphic design platform to design my pins and sometimes Instagram stories.

 - Later – Of all the Instagram scheduling tools, I like Later the best since it saves your captions and hashtags so that you can reuse it over and over again.